During these uncertain times, how can we help?

 See below to access our COVID-19 Resource Hub, and to explore our growing directory of both COVID-19-specific and virtual volunteering opportunities.

 Immediate opportunities are now available for volunteers to learn all aspects of preserving and restoring our 1885 fully-rigged ship Wavertree!

-Volunteer opportunities are open for entry-level and skilled volunteers for regular maintenance and care of the ship (training provided) as well as aloft work (climbing into the rigging).
+Volunteer opportunities are open for entry-level and skilled individuals for regular maintenance and care of the ship (training provided) as well as aloft work (climbing into the rigging).

-Volunteering aboard WAVERTREE presents a rare opportunity to learn traditional maritime skills and methods familiar to 19th and 20th century sailors.
+You will learn to work from below her decks to up aloft on her 165' tall masts.
+Volunteering aboard Wavertree presents a rare opportunity to learn traditional maritime skills and methods familiar to 19th and 20th century sailors.
 Prior tall ship and sailing experience is a plus, but volunteers from all walks of life to commit to active and lasting participation in the ship’s operation are welcome.
 Experienced hands will have the opportunity to help us train and mentor newcomers in order to support this exciting program.

 Together we can care for and improve this unique ship so she may continue to tell her incredible story for generations to come.

 The South Street Seaport Museum preserves and interprets the origins and growth of New York City as a world port, a place where goods, labor, and cultures are exchanged through work, commerce, and the interaction of diverse communities.

 12 Fulton St., New York, NY 10038, US

 The South Street Seaport Museum uses its historic buildings in the Seaport District, collection of artifacts, and fleet of vessels to celebrate the rich heritage of the Port of New York through exhibitions and education programs exploring the past and present connections of the city and the sea.

 Founded on May 22, 1967, the South Street Seaport Museum is dedicated to telling the story of the port of New York and the maritime history of the region.